 As a construction company principal, director or project manager, you understand that risk is an inherent part of the work you do.
 Contractors and construction businesses know that there are several types of risks and threats to their company, their employees and their contracts.

 From work zone hazards to cash flow issues and even risks that impact your clients, subcontractors and business partners, the success of your operations is dependent on assessing the things that threaten your company and having a plan.
-Implementing a risk management program should be a priority for your organization.
+Implementing a construction risk management program should be a priority for your organization.

 When it comes to your business, there are many types of risk that need to be assessed and managed differently.
 For example, a crewperson in an active work zone will be exposed to various hazards that need to be managed.
 In this case, you might provide OSHA training to make sure the employee is aware of the dangers of working on ladders or in confined spaces.
 You’ll provide personal protective equipment or PPE such as hard hats and safety goggles for body protection.
 There will be specialized training for the operation of heavy machinery and power tools.